ZhuangLab/storm-analysis/sa_library/README.txt

  daxwriter.py - For writing .dax files.

+ driftutilities.py - Functions that are common among the drift correction approaches.

  fitting.py - Contains the basic functions for peak fitting as well as the base class for storing the parameters, arrays and peaks used during the fitting.
 This provides the core functionality of the localization based